Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Preliminaries

-Previous work \citep{tan2022parameters} shows that one can reduce vulnerability to MIAs by reducing the number of effective parameters, such as utilizing the sparsification effect of $\ell_1$ regularization.
-However, this comes at the cost of inferior generalization performance (utility) due to the ``double descent'' effect~\citep{belkin2019reconciling,belkin2020two,dar2021farewell}, wherein generalization error decreases with increased overparameterization.
-This challenge stems from the uniform penalty applied to all parameters, ignoring their potentially varying importance in terms of privacy leakage.
+Previous work~\citep{tan2022parameters} shows that reducing the number of effective model parameters can mitigate vulnerability to MIAs, for example, by leveraging the sparsification effect of $\ell_1$ regularization.
+However, this comes at the cost of inferior generalization performance (utility) due to the ``double descent'' effect~\citep{belkin2019reconciling,belkin2020two,dar2021farewell}, wherein generalization error can decrease as the degree of model over-parameterization increases.
+More importantly, existing regularization methods apply uniform penalties to all parameters, ignoring their potentially varying importance in terms of privacy leakage.